 When someone receives a cents-per-mile reimbursement for business travel expenses, they have to drive a certain number of miles per month in order to cover their total business-related vehicle expenses for that month.
 This number will vary based on factors such as how expensive gas prices are in that person's area, how much local mechanics charge for maintenance, and how pricy auto insurance premiums are in their state.

 The more that person drives, the larger their reimbursement, and the more likely they are to fully recoup their vehicle costs or even secure a surplus.
 Two employees working for the same company can have very different experiences with the company reimbursement plan based on how many miles they drive each month.
 A low-mileage driver might be under-reimbursed, while a high-mileage driver might be over-reimbursed.

 Simply put, if an employee does not drive enough, the employee's mileage reimbursement will not be enough to cover the reasonable business portion of their vehicle expenses.
-This issue is taking on a new prominence as a result of the decrease in travel during the COVID-19 pandemic.

 A better approach is to pay a fixed monthly stipend for the predictable expenses of depreciation, insurance, taxes, and registration and a smaller mileage reimbursement rate to cover the expenses tied directly to business mileage.
 This way, whether an employee is making fewer trips than usual or as many trips as usual, their reimbursement will always match their expenses.

 The fixed and variable rate reimbursement – the fair approach